 The most important features in good snow pants are waterproofing and warmth.
 Look for durable materials listed as being treated with DWR (a waterproof finish) and taped, water-tight seams.
 Insulation is also key, although this can range from a fleece-lining to down feathers depending on what activities and temperatures you have in store.

 While it’s important that your snow pants keep your legs toasty warm, you don’t want to trap sweat and excess heat in there.
-If your legs are wet with sweat, you can end up feeling much colder and, in a worst case scenario, put you at risk for frostbite.
+If your legs are wet with sweat, you can end up feeling much colder and, in a worst case scenario, put yourself at risk for frostbite.
 So be sure to read up on the materials used on the inside of the pants as well as the outside.
 (P.S.
 All the snow pants on this list are designed with sweat-wicking capabilities.)

 No, we’re not talking about the University of Florida mascot.
 Gaiters are a built-in layer on the bottom of snow pants with an elastic hem meant to prevent snow from sneaking in the top of your boots.
 They typically sit under the outer layer which flares out a bit to accommodate clunky winter boots (often there are side zippers to help with this, too).
 You can buy and wear gaiters separate from your snow pants, but the best designs will include them already.

 Whatever activity you’re doing out in the snow—shoveling, sledding, skiing—you’re going to be moving around a ton, so not feeling constricted is majorly important.
 If you like a looser silhouette, make sure the legs aren’t too wide or baggy, so you won’t trip over them or feel like your legs are all tangled up.
 And if you prefer a slimmer fit, be sure to opt for stretchy materials and do a few squats or lunges in them before you remove the tags.